 BLOG/ TRAVEL/ WINTER GET-AWAY

-For many years it feels like every single surfer is going to Bali, as soon as the season “starts”.
+For many years it feels like every surfer is going to Bali, as soon as the season “starts”.
 But with the first raindrops coming at the beginning of the northern hemisphere autumn, people disappear.
 Well…disappear is not the right word, but less are coming.

 It’s not like Bali has no waves for the next 6 months.
 Just smaller, less frequent, and less off-shore wind for Uluwatu, Padang Padang, and the famous west coast surf spots.

 But let’s move an island to the east.

 Lombok opened a few years ago an International Airport what makes it very easy to come here.
 And as you won’t stuck in traffic like in Bali, you’ll make it to your hotel in South Lombok within less than 45 minutes.